 - Pull right your right wrist.

 Step your right foot forward and bend both knees.
-This is a great hip flexor stretch that also builds core strength.
+This and the left lunge are great for stretching your hip flexors as well as building core strength.

 - Twist left.

-Step left foot forward and bend both knees towards floor.
+Step left foot forward and bend both knees towards the floor.

 - Reach your arms forward and cross them in front of your body.